xesscorp/XuLA/FPGA/200/README.rst

         serial flash configuration memory on the XuLA board.

     fintf_jtag_new/:
-        This design is used by xsload.py when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.
+        This design is used by the Python version of XSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

-    fjmem_intfc/:
-        This design is used to interface the XuLA board to the UrJtag tools.
-        It is not yet ready for general release, so it is currently not supported.

     hcsr04_test/:
         A simple interface to test an HCSR04 ultrasonic distance measurement module.